kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 You have completed the following tasks:

-- Created a Lakehouse and upload files
+- Created a Lakehouse and uploaded files
 - Created a Notebook
 - Loaded data into a dataframe
 - Trained a Machine Learning model
-- Used MLflow to search and view your experiments
+- Used MLflow to search and viewed your experiments
 - Explored your experiments
 - Saved the model
 - Saved the Notebook and ended the Spark session